DokimiCU/lorebooks/README.md

 local date = "360"

 - The generic registers need to be in the file, but these are the same in all files.
 No need to change them!
--(The book also needs to then be run from the init.lua file, and registered for treasury, but submitters don't need to worry about that.)
+- (The book also needs to then be run from the init.lua file, and registered for treasury, but submitters don't need to worry about that.)

 Inventory Images:
 - Having different images for each topic helps with sorting.